eurror/spotify/README.md

 ```
 Now create dotenv file (.env) and fill in your database (we use PostgreSQL) name, username and password

-After you're done setting up everything, run the make command to run a local server.
+After you're done setting up everything, run a make command to run a local server.
 ```bash
 make run #or
 python manage.py runserver